 BIG CATS OF ARIZONA

-- This new exhibit will provide ample space for these intriguing native cats and facilitate guest viewing unlike current exhibits on the Arizona Trail.
+- These new habitats will provide ample space for these intriguing native cats and facilitate guest viewing unlike current habitats on the Arizona Trail.
 These animals are rarely seen in the wild, so providing viewing from different angles will improve visibility for guests.

-- The exhibit space would also include educational messaging to explain the historical native ranges of the species and include a water feature for behavioral enrichment, which is the act of providing animals with mental and physical stimulation to increase natural and healthy behaviors.
-This project will contain a centralized multi-use holding building, allowing flexible use by keepers in providing animal care.
+- The habitats would also include educational messaging to explain the historical native ranges of the species and include a water feature for behavioral enrichment, which is the act of providing animals with mental and physical stimulation to increase natural and healthy behaviors.
+This project will contain a centralized multi-use holding building, allowing flexible use by keepers while providing animal care.

 - This past fall we were thrilled to report that the Zoo was awarded $768,000 from the Arizona Office of Tourism (AOT).
 The AOT grant program, entitled Visit Arizona Partnership, was rolled out to support productions that directly support jobs in the travel and hospitality sectors and increase Arizona tourism.